Nextome/nextome.github.io/docs/Nextome SDK/nextome-map-integration.md

     1. Open th `AppDelegate`
     2. Import the module
         ```swift
-        import NextomeMapUtils
+        import PhoenixMapUtils
         ```
-    3. Initialize the `NextomeMapHandler` in the `didFinishLaunchingWithOptions` method:
+    3. Initialize the `PhoenixMapHandler` in the `didFinishLaunchingWithOptions` method:
         ```swift
         func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
             // Override point for customization after application launch.
-            NextomeMapHandler.instance.initialize()
+            PhoenixMapHandler.instance.initialize()
             return true
         }
         ```

 ### Integration

-The `NextomeMapUtils` provide a UIViewController/Fragment and some methods to handle it.
+The `PhoenixMapHandler` provide a UIViewController/Fragment and some methods to handle it.

 1. Import the module